 Their bias against women church leaders is so strong that they have added a phrase to assert their opinion, even though that opinion is not stated in any manuscripts or faithful translations of the Bible.

 The NLT translation of the phrase “a noble task” (or “a good work”) into “an honorable position” is also a worry.
-Do mature Christians aspire to become church leaders so that they can better meet the noble task of selfless service; or do they aspire to become leaders so that they can attain the rank of “an honorable position”?
-I would be very wary of a Christian leader whose motivation for ministry is an honourable position.
+Do mature Christians aspire to become church leaders so that they can better meet the noble task of selfless service?
+Or do they aspire to become leaders so that they can attain the rank of “an honorable position”?
+I would be wary of a Christian leader whose motivation for ministry is an honourable position.

 Perhaps the NLT translators have used the phrase “an honorable position” to distance themselves further from the concept of Women in Ministry.
 Some Christians who hold firmly to traditional, restrictive gender roles may think that women are more eligible to aspire to “a good work” than to “an honorable position” in the church.
 Thus the phrase, “an honorable position” may appear to exclude women.
 [More on 1 Timothy 3:1ff and Paul’s Qualifications for Church Leaders here.]

 Elsewhere the NLT also reveals their bias against women church leaders.